Back to top

 License FAQs

-A — You can obtain a retail or another trial Knox Suite license, when your trial license expires.
+You can obtain a retail or another trial Knox Suite license.

-A — Licenses with shorter expiration dates will be allocated first following the First Expired/First Out (FEFO) method.
+Licenses with shorter expiration dates will be allocated first following the First Expired, First Out method.

-A — If there are more licenses than devices after the increase, licenses are allocated to all devices in the order in which they were enrolled.
+If there are more licenses than devices after the increase, licenses are allocated to all devices in the order they were enrolled.

-A — For iOS and Windows devices, they are enrolled immediately.
-For Android devices, they can be enrolled according to the schedule set on the system or by sending a device command.
+iOS and Windows devices are enrolled immediately.
+Android devices can be enrolled according to the schedule set on the system or by sending a device command.

-A — The license will be revoked automatically if the factory reset is completed successfully.
-If the factory reset fails, the license will not be revoked and the device will become unenrolled.
+The license is automatically revoked if the factory reset is completed successfully.
+If the factory reset fails, the license won’t be revoked and the device becomes unenrolled.

 Is this page helpful?